ansible/ansible/rst/faq.rst

 Ansible uses SSH by default instead of SSL and custom daemons, and requires no extra software to run on managed machines.
 You can also write modules in any language as long as they return JSON.
 Ansible's API, of course, is heavily inspired by Func.
-Some features, like delegation hierarchies, are not supported, but Ansible does have an async mode.
 Ansible also adds a configuration management and multinode orchestration layer (:doc:`playbooks`) that Func didn't have.